 Corporations are business entities that are formed as independent legal entities.
 There are two common corporation business types:

-From a tax perspective, the corporation is a complex business entity.
-The corporation will file its own tax return and be subject to taxation at business rates at the federal and state levels.
+From a tax perspective, the corporation is a complex tax entity, often requiring a tax professional to navigate corporate taxes and ensure compliance.
+The corporation will file its own corporate tax return and be subject to corporate taxes at both the federal and state levels, separate from the owner's personal income tax returns.
 As an owner, you are not taxed on the corporation’s profits.

-The S-corporation is different, in that the taxes are factored in on the owners’ individual tax form, like for that of a sole proprietorship.
+The S-corporation is different in that the taxes are factored in on the owners’ individual tax forms, like that of a sole proprietorship.

 Conclusion

 Business entities are varied, diverse and unique.
-Choosing the right business entity for your business is an important consideration.
+Choosing the right business structure for your business is a critical decision that impacts business taxes, personal liability, and operational flexibility.
 Factoring in the tax implications of business entities needs to be a key part of your decision-making process.